lizmat/articles/a-gaze-of-iterators-2.md

 ## Pushing the limits

-So let's look at the list of methods the iterator on `42` has:
+So let's again look at the list of methods the iterator on `42` has:
 ```
 .say for 42.iterator.^methods'
 # new